-Welcome, in this article we will explain how crypto trading, earning, income and gain is taxed?
+Welcome; this article will explain how crypto trading, earning, income, and gain are taxed.

 we will answer the following questions

 - What is needed to fulfill a crypto transaction tax file?

 - What are the challenges with crypto tax compared to other taxes?